Updated on September 1st, 2021 by Bob Ciura

 Charlie Munger’s mental models approach to investing has produced phenomenal success for Munger himself and for Berkshire Hathaway.
 His unique perspective is a combination of the wisdom of several fields.
 At its core, Charlie Munger’s approach is similar to Warren Buffett’s – invest in high-quality businesses that generate above-average returns.

 Businesses that generate above-average returns must have a competitive advantage that prohibits competitors from undercutting the company.
 Patents, strong brand names, and economies of scale can all result in above average returns.

-The Dividend Aristocrats Index is an excellent place to look for high-quality businesses.
+The Dividend Aristocrats List is an excellent place to look for high-quality businesses.
 To become a Dividend Aristocrat, a business must pay increasing dividends for 25 or more consecutive years in a row.
-Not surprisingly, the Dividend Aristocrats Index has outperformed the S&P 500 by an average of over 3 percentage points a year over the last decade.
-In some ways, this is unsurprising; the Aristocrats have many characteristics that would make Munger smile.
+Not surprisingly, the Dividend Aristocrats Index has generated stronger risk-adjusted returns than the S&P 500 Index over the last decade.
+In some ways, this is unsurprising; the Dividend Aristocrats have many characteristics that would make Munger smile.